CodingInLondon/moralisacademy-btcprogramming/README.md

 # Creating transactions with bitcoin-cli

-Some notes while taking the Bitcoin Programming course from Moralis Academy
+Some notes while taking the Bitcoin Programming course from Moralis Academy.
+The course is accessible here:

 I ran all commands from the bitcoin-core folder installed with snap under Ubuntu: `/snap/bitcoin-core/current/bin`